 - Similarly, use the “alt tag” feature to describe each image.
 Think of an alt tag as a subtitle, explaining what’s in the image and describing it to those who can’t see it at all.
 This should include the function of the image, not just a straight description, e.g. not just “photo of woman sitting at restaurant table” but “photo of young woman alone at the table in a fancy restaurant looking angry that her date hasn’t turned up.

 - If possible, avoid the use of tables or other graphics – but if you must use them, e.g. in a textbook, try to keep them as simple and unfussy as possible, and to bear in mind how they will look if blown up to a large size on an ereader by someone who can only read big print.
 Will they fall off the edge of the “page”?
 Can the figures be presented so that they won’t be distorted or lose their meaning when enlarged?

 These tips draw on some important research and guidance developed by the International Authors Forum in conjunction with the World Intellectual Property Organisation’s Accessible Books Consortium.
 You can read much more detailed guidelines in the IAF’s free guidebook here.

 OVER TO YOU Do you have your own top tips to share on reaching visually impaired readers?
-Please feel free to share them via the comments box.#Authors - 6 top tips to make your #ebooks more accessible to the #blind or visually impaired -… Click To Tweet
+Please feel free to share them via the comments box.#Authors - 6 top tips to make your #ebooks more accessible to the #blind or visually impaired - by @DebbieYoungBN Click To Tweet